 When Boucheron Jaïpur Bracelet was later launched, this sparkling floral took its inspiration from another piece of jewellery: a bracelet – called a nauratan – which is considered a lucky charm in Rajasthan.
 We’ve seen Place Vendôme – named after the square itself – which echoes Frédéric Boucheron’s own philosophy: ‘Our reason for being is to create emotion’.
 Nathalie Lorson and Olivier Cresp have done just that with this sparkling, voluptuous floriental woody scent.

-The divine Quatre (left) has now joined the stunning line-up: inspired : a modern interpretation of Boucheron’s famous collection of stackable earrings, rings and bracelets of the same name.
+Quatre (left) is a modern interpretation of Boucheron’s famous collection of stackable earrings, rings and bracelets of the same name.
 The flacon design?
 Ultra-modern, a play of materials and techniques, based on yellow, white and pink gold (echoed in the bottle’s cap).
 The fragrance?
 Bursting with powdery-roses, sensual musks, delivering a soft veil of cedar, the creation of a talented trio of Antoine Maisondieu, Nadège Le Garlantezec and Natalie Gracia-Cetto.

-And in spring 2017, excitingly, Boucheron unveiled The Boucheron Collection, an exclusive and seriously sumptuous offering.
-For this luxe line-up, some of the world’s leading perfumers were enlisted – Jean-Christophe Hérault, Dominique Ropion, Nathalie Lorson, Christophe Reynaud and Fabrice Pellegrin – to showcase a single precious material: iris, amber, tuberose, vanilla, neroli and oudh.
-It’s a wonderful exploration of some of perfumery’s most magical ingredients.
+The Boucheron Collection, meanwhile, is a seriously sumptuous offering.
+We’d consider this luxe line-up shareable – though there are Boucheron fragrances specifically for men, too.
+Some of the world’s leading perfumers have worked on the collection – Jean-Christophe Hérault, Dominique Ropion, Nathalie Lorson and Fabrice Pellegrin – to showcase a single precious material: iris, amber, tuberose, vanilla, neroli and oudh, exploring perfumery’s most magical ingredients.